Restriction and decoupling estimates for the hyperbolic paraboloid in $\mathbb{R}^3$: The bilinear -decoupling inequality

 Here is our chief analytic tool. \begin{lemma} Consider two planes $\pi_1$, $\pi_2$, whose angle is $\sim 1$.
 Let $\ell$ be their common line.
 Assume $F_j$ is Fourier supported on the $\Delta$-neighborhood $N_\Delta(\pi_j)$ of $\pi_j$.
 Partition $N_\Delta(\pi_j)$ into rectangular boxes $b_j$ congruent to $[-\Delta,\Delta]\times [-\Delta,\Delta]\times \R$, whose infinite axis is parallel to $\ell$.
 Then

-where $P_b F$ is the Fourier restriction of $F$ to $b$. \end{lemma} \begin{proof} Use bilinear restriction (Proposition \ref{labell}) in a plane orthogonal to $\ell$, whose intersections with $\pi_1,\pi_2$ are transverse lines.
-Extend the inequality to the planes via Fubini. \qedhere
+where $P_b F$ is the Fourier restriction of $F$ to $b$. \end{lemma} \begin{proof} Use Proposition \ref{labell} in a plane orthogonal to $\ell$, whose intersections with $\pi_1,\pi_2$ are transverse lines.
+Extend the equivalence to the planes via Fubini. \qedhere

 \end{proof}